-Action # Title Description Total Funds Contribut Action #1 Parent Meetings and All-School Meetings Continue to hold semesterly meetings for parents by grade level as well as for the entire school community. \$3,000.0 00 No
+Action # Title Description Total Funds Contributing 1 Action #1 Parent Meetings and All- School Meetings Continue to hold semesterly meetings for parents by grade level as well as for the entire school community. \$3,000.00

-Action # Title Description Total Funds Contribut Action #2 Engagement of Unduplicated Students and Families Support each unduplicated student fully in their educational path.
+Action # Title Description Total Funds Contributing 2 Action #2 Engagement of Unduplicated Students and Families Support each unduplicated student fully in their educational path.
 Work actively with parents of unduplicated students to provide all needed services and accommodations.
-Expense included in Goal 1, Action 2. \$0.00 Yes Action #3 Athletics Opportunities Offer athletics opportunities for all students, with an emphasis on life sports. \$10,768 3.00 No Action #4 Communication with Unduplicated Student Families Based on its experience of the needs of families during the 2020-21 school year, the school will continue to emphasize communication with its unduplicated student families beyond its normal schedule of meetings through newsletters, surveys, outreach, and individual meetings.
-Expenses included in Goal 1, Action 2. \$0.00 Yes
+Expense included in Goal 1, Action 2.
+Yes 3 Action #3 Athletics Opportunities Offer athletics opportunities for all students, with an emphasis on life sports. \$10,768.00 4 Action #4 Communication with Unduplicated Student Families Based on its experience of the needs of families during the 2020- 21school year, the school will continue to emphasize communication with its unduplicated student families beyond its normal schedule of meetings through newsletters, surveys, outreach, and individual meetings. \$500.00 Yes

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.